stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 * **Tree** - this extension automates the tree handling process and adds some tree specific functions on repository. (``closure``, ``nestedset`` or ``materialized path``).
-* **Translatable** - gives you a very handy solution for translating records into diferent languages.
+* **Translatable** - gives you a very handy solution for translating records into different languages.
 Easy to setup, easier to use.
 * **Sluggable** - urlizes your specified fields into single unique slug
 * **Timestampable** - updates date fields on create, update and even property change.
-* **Blameable** - updates string or assocation fields on create, update and even property change with a user name resp. reference.
+* **Blameable** - updates string or association fields on create, update and even property change with a user name resp. reference.
-* **Loggable** - helps tracking changes and history of objects, also supports version managment.
+* **Loggable** - helps tracking changes and history of objects, also supports version management.
 * **Sortable** - makes any document or entity sortable
 * **Translator** - explicit way to handle translations
 * **Softdeleteable** - allows to implicitly remove records